Blog

 Employers and their hiring managers are looking for resumes that contain keywords, top skills, and quantifiable achievements that are as up to date as possible.
 If you don’t have an updated resume, especially one that reflects your most recent skills and abilities, it might not get consideration from a hiring manager.

-This blog post is a guide for updating your resume in 2024 in a manner that makes sense and isn’t time-consuming.
-We’ll also lead you in the right direction to catching the attention of hiring managers and recruiters with a strong resume update, making sure your skills and story are at the forefront.
+This guide for updating your resume in 2025 will lead you in the right direction to catching the attention of hiring managers and recruiters with a strong resume, making sure your skills and story are at the forefront.

-There are a few key reasons why you should keep your resume updated.
-The most important reason is that it ensures your resume is always up to date and reflects your most current skills and experiences.
-Additionally, keeping your resume updated, especially on websites like LinkedIn and Indeed, makes it easier for potential employers to find information about you, increasing the chances of getting hired.
+The most important reason to update your resume is to ensure that it reflects your most current skills and experiences.
+It also makes it easier for potential employers to find information about you, especially on websites like LinkedIn and Indeed, which increases your chances of getting hired.

 Insight Global recruiters are constantly scouring LinkedIn, Indeed, our own internal resume database, and more in search of ideal candidates for positions.
-If your resumes aren’t updated in these places, you may be missing out on opportunities that match your most current skills and experience.
+Without an updated resume, you may be missing out on opportunities that match your most current skills and experience.

 An updated resume is valuable for all job seekers, even if you are not actively looking for a new position.
-If an opportunity arises unexpectedly and your resume is up to date, it will be easier for you to apply immediately.
+If an opportunity arises unexpectedly and your resume already lists your recent and relevant experiences, it will be easier for you to apply immediately.

 You may want to update several things on your resume, depending on what has changed since you last edited it.
 Some of the most common updates include: